 How often should you have a sight test?

-Which is why it’s so important that you and your family visit us at least once every two years unless stated otherwise by your optician (Cost £25.00 unless you are entitled to a free test below).
+It is important that you and your family visit us at least once every two years unless stated otherwise by your optician (Cost £25.00 unless you are entitled to a free test below).

 Are you entitled to a NHS free sight test?

-At Eyekit we do free NHS sight tests for anyone who meets the NHS criteria below:
+At Eyekit we provide free NHS sight tests for anyone who meets the NHS criteria below:

 You're also entitled if you or your partner – including civil partner – receive, or you're under the age of 20 and the dependant of someone receiving: